Podcast: Play in new window | Download (Duration: 35:58 — 41.2MB)

 - An organizational structure in which two or more lines of command, responsibility, or communication may run through the same individual. as modifier ‘matrix structures are said to foster greater flexibility’.

-We can see from the dictionary definition that a matrix is the cultural social or political environment in which something develops.
+We can see from this and other dictionary definitions that the commonly agreed meaning of the term ‘matrix’ is the cultural social or political environment in which something develops.
 It is also is a kind of a mould shaping the outcome.
 It can also be a rectangular mathematical array of quantities or data treated as a single entity and manipulated by the same rules.
 And it can be an organised structure where two or more lines of command, responsibility or communication run through the same individual.

 Bear these aspects of its meaning in mind during what follows.